anthonysharpy/sandbank/Code/RepairGuide.md

 Alternatively, if you want to re-create the collection from scratch, just delete the folder entirely.

+## sandbank_config.ini is corrupt

+You probably put a typo into `sandbank_config.ini`.
+If your settings aren't important, an easy way to fix this is just to delete `sandbank_config.ini`, and it will be re-made automatically.

 ## the CollectionName in the definition.txt differed from the name of the directory

 "CollectionName" in the definition.txt must match the name of the folder it is in.
 Either re-name your folder or edit the definition.txt.